sgoodrow/dkp/README.md

 The application will be available at [localhost:3000](http://localhost:3000).

-After logging in, you may want to seed the database with some useful test characters and raid activities by running:
+You can seed the local database with some useful test characters and raid activities by running:

 ```bash
 make db-testdata
 ```

-Or, you can start an EQ DKP Plus migration by running:
+If you use EQ DKP Plus, you can import data from that system by running:

 ```bash
 make db-etl-eqdkp